 3. Have a romantic picnic in one of Tampa Bay’s best parks

 Lucky for Tampa locals, there are loads of scenic places for a picnic from the quintessential Curtis Hixon Waterfront Park to more romantic spots like Honeymoon Island State Park.
-Check out our picks for Top Tampa Bay Parks for the Perfect Picnic Date.
+There are plenty of Top Tampa Bay Parks for the Perfect Picnic Date.
+There are also several fun ways to Plan a Romantic Tampa Bay Picnic for Two, which includes local picnic companies that will do all of the work for you!

 4. Soak up the sun at Fort De Soto Park